a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/loading-images.md

 ### Changing resources directory

 You are free to change the value of the `RESOURCE_PATH` variable in the `Config` class to change the location of the folder that the `ImageLoader` will look for images in.
-It is not advisable to remove this restriction as a game generally needs to guarantee that all of its assets are where they should be in order to run properly, and keeping them in one base location limits room for error.
+It is not recommended to remove this restriction, as a game needs to guarantee that all of its assets are where they should be in order to run properly, and keeping them in one base location limits room for error.

 ## Image Transparency

-The "transparent" color of an image is a particular color in an image that is desired to be "invisible", meaning it will not be included when the image is loaded into the game.
+The "transparent" color of an image is a particular color in an image that is desired to be "invisible", meaning it will not be visible when the image is loaded into the game.
 Every sprite in the base game uses the color magenta (RGB 255 0 255) as its transparent color, as that color is ugly and very rarely, if ever, used by any image.
 This magenta color is set as the default transparent color by the `TRANSPARENT_COLOR` variable in the `Config` class.

 For example, the following cat image used in game has its background set as magenta: